openshift/cloud-credential-operator/docs/gcp_workload_identity.md

    ```
    ccoctl gcp create-all --name=<gcp_infra_name> --region=<gcp_region> --project=<gcp-project-id> --credentials-requests-dir=/path/to/credreqs/directory/created/in/step/2 --output-dir=<output_dir>
    ```

+   _Note: This command cannot be run directly in a Darwin kernel.
+Please refer to the documentation: [Run ccoctl on macOS](./ccoctl_darwin.md) for further information._
 8. Copy the manifests created in the step 7 and put them in the same location as install-config.yaml in the `manifests` directory
    ```
    cp _output/manifests/* /path/to/dir/with/install-config.yaml/manifests/